vorlac/xieite/docs/src/categories/fn/composition.md

-# Function Composition
+# Function Composition Patterns

 ## Overview

+**Note: XIEITE does not provide built-in function composition utilities.** This document explains function composition patterns and how they can be implemented in C++ using modern language features.

-XIEITE's function composition utilities enable powerful functional programming patterns in C++, allowing developers to build complex operations from simple, reusable functions through composition, piping, and chaining mechanisms.
+Function composition is a fundamental functional programming concept that enables building complex operations from simple, reusable functions through mathematical composition, piping, and chaining mechanisms.

 ## Composition Fundamentals